China says second Canadian being probed for harming state security

 Friends of Spavor told Reuters he was due to fly out of Dalian, in Liaoning province, on a Korean Air flight to South Korea at 2:05 p.m.
 (0605 GMT) on Monday but had not arrived.

-Kovrig and Spavor were acquainted, according to people who know them, although there has been no official indication from the Chinese government that their cases are linked or are related to North Korea.
+Kovrig and Spavor were acquainted, according to people who know them, although there has been no official indication from China that their cases are linked or are related to North Korea.

-Kovrig had carried out research on China's diplomatic ties to North Korea in his work on Chinese security issues for the ICG, a think tank focusing on conflict resolution.
+Kovrig had carried out research on China's diplomatic ties to North Korea in his work on security issues for the ICG, a think-tank focussing on conflict resolution.

 Spavor, who is based in Dandong, is the head of Paektu Cultural Exchange, a China- and UK-based non-profit social enterprise.